Semillitas

-Semillitas is an American Spanish-language children pay television channel, owned by the media company SomosTV, headed by Luis Villanueva (President & CEO of SOMOS Group).
-The channel targets children 0–5 years of age with the objective of preserving Hispanic cultural roots and language through entertaining and violence-free programming, specifically animation and is distributed in a format without traditional television advertisement.
+Semillitas is an American Spanish-language children’s pay television channel, owned by the media company SomosTV, headed by Luis Villanueva (President & CEO of SOMOS Group).
+The channel targets children 0–10 years of age with the objective of preserving Hispanic cultural roots and language through entertaining and violence-free programming, specifically animation and is distributed in a format without traditional television advertisement.
 Semillitas, produced in High Definition, programs animation in Spanish 24-hours a day, with closed captioning and video description, utilizing Standard Spanish dialogue.

 History

-In 2010, Semillitas was launched by Somos TV initially in The United States.
-Semillitas targets Hispanic toddlers and preschool aged children with the objective to entertain, educate and help preserve the language and cultural heritage.
+In 2007, Semillitas was launched by Somos TV initially in The United States.
+Semillitas targets Hispanic toddlers, preschool and kids aged children with the objective to entertain, educate and help preserve the language and cultural heritage.
 Semillitas programs violence-free and stop-motion animation content from Latin America and international markets.
-On October 24, 2011, Verizon FiOS added the channel on the lineup on position 1721.
-Semillitas has expanded its coverage internationally, with distribution to Central America, Panama and The Caribbean (Dominican Republic). in companies such as Claro and Millicom.
+On March 17, 2007, Verizon FiOS added the channel on the lineup on position 1721.
+Semillitas has expanded its coverage internationally, with distribution to Central America, Panama and The Caribbean. in companies such as Claro and Millicom.

 In 2019, Semillitas was nominated to the PROMAX Awards in the Total Package Design category.

-In 2020, Semillitas celebrated its 10 years Anniversary.
+In 2020, Semillitas celebrated its 13 year Anniversary.

+In 2023, the channel won the prestigious award "Outstanding Achievement: Spanish Media (USA)", presented by The American Council of the Blind, for its support of children with special needs with its inclusion of Audio description in the channel's content.